 The Dowagiac Police Department realizes the importance of community involvement and participation to accomplish its mission, which is to enforce the law and create an environment of safety and security for all of the people who live, work and visit in the City of Dowagiac.
 The department is committed to forging partnerships with all facets of the community and enhancing our services through this collaboration.

-The Dowagiac Police Department has a current strength of seventeen sworn officers, one civilian administrative assistant and three crossing guards.
-There are currently eight officers assigned to the patrol division that work 12-hour shifts suppled by three part time officers and two reserve to fill voids in the shifts created by vacation, sick and personal days.
+The Dowagiac Police Department has a current strength of fifteen sworn officers, one civilian administrative assistant and three crossing guards.
+There are currently eight officers assigned to the patrol division that work 12-hour shifts supplemented by one part time officer and five reserve officers to fill voids in the shifts created by vacation, sick and personal days.
 There are always two officers on duty in the patrol division 24 hours a day, 7 days a week, 365 days a year.
 The department has three detectives assigned to the Cass County Drug Enforcement Team, or CCDET.
 The department also has a K9, Cessy.

 Director of Public Safety Patrol Officers